cse110-sp21-group27/cse110-sp21-group27/admin/team.md

 # **Team 27: The Bean-Bag Boys**

-Welcome to the official site of The Bean-Bag Boys!
+Welcome to the official page of The Bean-Bag Boys!
 This quarter we'll be tackling the creation of an online bullet journal.
 Our engines? **Revved**.
 Our creative juices? **Flowing**.
 Our logic behind the team name? **Don't worry about it**.

 ## Our Goals